dougy147/mcbash/README.md

 # mc bash

 `mc` (bash version) is an easy to use tool scanning for valid MAC addresses on Stalker Portal servers.
-Just feed it with a URL.
-It then generates random MACs and tries them on the server.
+Just feed it with a server's URL or IP.
+It then checks potentially valid MAC addresses.

 When a valid MAC is found, it is stored in your `$HOME` directory -> `$HOME/.config/mc`